Blog

 • Fear of making mistakes

-How to Help Kids Manage Anxiety & Stress?
+Ways to Help Kids Cope with Anxiety & Stress:

-Children may not always express their feelings verbally, but their behavior, emotions, and physical health can show signs of stress and anxiety.
-Here are some common indicators:
+Children may not always express their feelings verbally but they show you signs of their stress and anxiety through their behavior, emotions and physical health.
+Here are some common signs:

 Signs of Anxiety & Stress in Kids